syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Importing-and-exporting-data.md

 ### Export annotations asynchronously

-The PDF Viewer allows you to export the current annotations added to the document into a stream asynchronously using the [`ExportAnnotationsAsync`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_ExportAnnotationsAsync_Syncfusion_Pdf_Parsing_AnnotationDataFormat_System_Threading_CancellationToken_) method.
+The PDF Viewer allows you to export the current annotations added to a document into a stream asynchronously using the [`ExportAnnotationsAsync`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_ExportAnnotationsAsync_Syncfusion_Pdf_Parsing_AnnotationDataFormat_System_Threading_CancellationToken_) method.
 You can also cancel the asynchronous annotation exporting when it is in progress.

 {% tabs %}
 {% highlight c# %}

-//Export the annotations asynchronously to the "fdf" data format Stream fdfStreamToSave = await pdfViewerControl.ExportAnnotationsAsync(AnnotationDataFormat.Fdf, cancellationTokenSource);
+//Export the annotations asynchronously to the "FDF" data format Stream fdfStreamToSave = await pdfViewerControl.ExportAnnotationsAsync(AnnotationDataFormat.Fdf, cancellationTokenSource);

 {% endhighlight %}
 {% endtabs %}

-Using the `ExportAnnotationsAsync` overload method, the selective list of annotations can also be exported asynchronously in the specified file format.
-The annotations list that needs to be exported and the data format should be passed as method arguments.
-The following code example illustrates the exporting of the list of annotations asynchronously present only in the first page.
+A selective list of annotations can also be exported asynchronously in the specified file format using the `ExportAnnotationsAsync` overload method.
+The annotations list needs to be exported, and the data format should be passed as method arguments.
+The following code example explains exporting the list of annotations asynchronously present only on the first page.

 {% tabs %}
 {% highlight c# %}